top of page

 Online Banking Security

-Now that we’ve shown that Transferwise is the best deal, we want to also make sure it’s secure.
+Now that we’ve shown that Wise is the best deal, we want to also make sure it’s secure.
 It’s easy to set this up.
 Just download the app for your phone and enable the biometric login, then go to the website and use “approvals from the app.”
 Now you’ll be notified of any transfer in real-time via the app.
 It's probably safer than how your own bank currently handles transfers.

 Biometric-level transfer security is there if you need it

-If you'd like to try it out, Transferwise lists their prices on their website very clearly.
+If you'd like to try it out, Wise lists their prices on their website very clearly.
 You don't even need a login to compare their rates.
 My advice is to set up your first transfer early, so you can verify everything is set up properly before any due dates.

 If you enjoyed this article, please subscribe and leave your thoughts in the comments below.
 You're invited to join our Golden Goose Guide community and ask questions in the Forums using the Wix App